ShiZzO/AdMouse/README.md

 # Note:

-<b>Feel free to contact me with false positive blocks and more domains which need to be blocked.</b>
+Feel free to contact me with false positive blocks and more domains which need to be blocked.